ghacks Technology News

 Speed Up Windows Vista Reinstallation

 The installation of Windows Vista is painfully slow and takes up to 30 minutes.
-If you reinstall Windows Vista regularly you might like the following method to speed up the installation of Windows Vista.
-You do need a high speed USB device (faster than 12000 KB/s, for example the
+If you reinstall Windows Vista regularly you may like the following method to speed up the installation of Windows Vista to improve the overall process and user experience.

-The USB drive will not only provide you with a quicker way of installing Windows Vista but also with access to the Rescue System.
-The process itself is pretty straightforward, you need to do the following.
-Boot into Windows Vista as usual and connect the USB drive to the computer.
-Make sure that you connect it to a high speed USB 2.0 port.
+The USB drive will not only provide you with a quicker way of installing Windows Vista but also with access to a Rescue System.
+The process itself is pretty straightforward, you need to do the following:

-• list disks – this lists all the disks on your system including the USB drive.
-The important figure is the disk number of the Usb device.
+• list disks - this lists all the disks on your system including the USB drive.
+The important value for this operation is the disk number of the Usb device.
 Make sure you got the right one, compare the sizes of the disks if you are unsure with those in My Computer.

 • select disk a – a is the disk id of your USB stick that you figured out with the list disks command.
 Again, make sure you select the right disk.

-• Enter the following commands one after the other:
+• Enter the following commands one after the other and hit enter after each command.

 • clean